 Children and the elderly especially can be affected, warns the Emergency Medical Service Authority (EMSA).
-Be sure to visit older, at-risk adults at least twice a day and watch them for signs of heat exhaustion or heat stroke.
+Be sure to call or visit older, at-risk adults twice a day to check if they are experiencing symptoms of heat exhaustion or heat stroke.
 If their home is too hot or you are worried about their transportation options, take them to air-conditioned locations.